Home Pet Care Spaying and Neutering Dogs: The Importance and Benefits of Sterilisation

 Just like any other elective surgery in pets or humans, neutering and spaying have pros and cons.
 The most common benefits reported by pet parents after they had their dogs neutered or spayed include –

-- Less aggression towards other dogs
+• Less aggression toward other dogs

 It is a life-defining surgery for your pet and you.
-Search for the best vet clinic near you and speak to the veterinary surgeon for dog sterilisation thoroughly.
+Search for the best vet clinic near you and speak to the veterinary surgeon for dog sterilization thoroughly.
 You should receive preoperative guidelines and post-surgery care from the vet clinic.
 An experienced veterinarian is a must to perform neutering and spaying of dogs.

 What are some common misconceptions and myths about spaying and neutering dogs?